-Its Division of Business, Communications, and Government has the following degree programs accredited by the International Assembly for Collegiate Business Education, P.O.
+The Division of Business, Communications, and Government at the University of the Ozarks has the following degree programs accredited by the International Assembly for Collegiate Business Education, P.O.
 Box 3960, Olathe, Kansas 66063; (913) 631-3009: Bachelor of Science degrees in Accounting, General Business, Business Education, Economics, Management, and Marketing.